THIRD ANNUAL WRITING ON THE DOOR CONFERENCE

 3:00 – 4:30 pm

-Track A: Beginners: with Tiffany Rodriquez-Lee
+Track A: Beginners: Writing from the Root with Tiffany Rodriquez-Lee

 Track B: Prose: What to Leave Out: Using Research Effectively with Martin Seay